dotnet/AspNetCore.Docs/aspnetcore/blazor/components/data-binding.md

 ::: moniker-end

 Perform checks or trap errors in the method that invokes the binding's delegate.
-The following example provides immediate feedback to the user if a space is used in the password's value.
+The following revised `PasswordEntry` component provides immediate feedback to the user if a space is used in the password's value.

 `Shared/PasswordEntry.razor`: